ArPharazon/Rawr.WarlockSim/README.md

 Rawr.WarlockSim
 ===============

-A plugin for Rawr which attempts to simulate the warlock combat model in world of warcraft

-NOTE: This code is for an older version of Rawr - it is NOT compatible with Rawr4 / Rawr5.
+This project models complex gameplay mechanics via discrete event simulation and a dynamic priority event queue system.

+It was built as a plugin for [Rawr](http://rawr.codeplex.com/), a theorycrafting tool for the popular MMO [World Of Warcraft](http://us.battle.net/wow/en/).

+NOTE: It is not currently compatible with the latest version of Rawr.